Skip to content

 sase project alias clear PROJECT

-Alias mutation uses the normal ProjectSpec lock and can target active, inactive, or sibling projects.
+Alias mutation uses the normal ProjectSpec lock and can target enabled, disabled, or sibling records.
 The system-managed home project cannot be mutated.

-ACE exposes aliases in the ,p Project Management panel.
-Rows show compact alias information, the detail pane shows the full list, the text filter matches aliases, and A opens the alias editor for the highlighted project.
+ACE exposes aliases in the Projects tab of the SASE Admin Center (press #).
+Rows show compact alias information, the detail pane shows the full list, the text filter matches PROJECT_NAME and aliases, and A opens the alias editor for the highlighted project.
 Alias edits replace the selected project's alias set; marked bulk operations remain lifecycle-only.

 Project Lifecycle

 Project lifecycle state controls whether a project appears in the default lists used to start new work or browse current work.
-It is project-level metadata; it does not delete project files and is separate from a ChangeSpec whose STATUS is Archived.
+It is project-level metadata; it does not delete project files.
+Do not confuse it with Patch status (WIP through Submitted or Archived), an agent or workspace being active, or the is_sase_managed configuration marker that authorizes generated project files.

 State Meaning

-active Normal work state.
-Missing PROJECT_STATE also means active, so existing projects need no migration.
+enabled Normal work state.
+Missing PROJECT_STATE also means enabled.

-inactive Dormant, historical, or finished project.
-Hidden from default launch pickers and discovery lists.
+disabled Dormant, historical, or finished project.
+Hidden from default launch and discovery lists.

-Use sase project list --state all to inspect inactive and sibling projects, sase project show <project> to see state, workspace, launchability, and warnings, and sase project activate <project> before using normal launch surfaces for an inactive or sibling project.
-The deactivate, activate, and set-state forms update the ProjectSpec under the normal ProjectSpec lock.
-Deprecated archive and close aliases still set inactive for compatibility.
-Deactivating refuses projects with live RUNNING claims or active artifact markers unless --force is passed.
+Use sase project list --state all to inspect disabled projects and sibling records, and sase project show <project> to see state, workspace, launchability, and warnings.
+Run sase project enable <project> before a direct workspace claim, or use an explicit known-project VCS ref when automatic re-enablement is intended.
+The enable, disable, and set-state forms update the ProjectSpec under the normal ProjectSpec lock.
+Deprecated activate, deactivate, archive, and close aliases remain accepted for compatibility.
+Disabling refuses projects with live RUNNING claims or active artifact markers unless --force is passed.
 The system-managed home project cannot be mutated through this command.

-ACE exposes the same lifecycle operations through the ,p project management panel.
-The panel loads non-system projects across all states, defaults to the active filter, offers text and state filters, supports marks for bulk activate/deactivate operations and bulk full-directory deletion, and uses the same blocked-operation checks before deactivating a project.
+ACE exposes the same lifecycle operations through the Projects tab of the SASE Admin Center (press #).
+The tab shows enabled and disabled non-system projects together, with enabled rows first.
+Its single text filter also matches the literal state name.
+The tab supports marks for bulk enable/disable operations and bulk full-directory deletion, and uses the same blocked-operation checks before disabling a project.
 It can also open the selected ProjectSpec in $EDITOR.
 Its delete action removes the whole SASE project directory under ~/.sase/projects/ after confirmation, including ProjectSpecs, project-local config, and artifacts; it does not remove workspace checkouts.
 This is broader than Ctrl+D in project launch pickers, which only removes an empty project's ProjectSpec files.

 Common workflows:

-• Deactivate a dormant project: sase project deactivate old-project
+• Disable a dormant project: sase project disable old-project

-• List inactive projects: sase project list --state inactive
+• List disabled projects: sase project list --state disabled

 • List sibling project records: sase project list --state sibling